ajwalkiewicz/blog/obsidian/posts/Python - Type Hints - Introduction.md

 Because, we import `Person` only for type checks, during the run time this code is being evaluated and Python does not see the `Person` in the scope.

-That's why we wan't to use `from __future__ import annotations`, because, now even during the run time, it will be just a string literal that does nothing in a runtime.
+That's why we wan't to use `from __future__ import annotations`, because, now even during the run time, it will be just a string literal that does nothing at the runtime.

 ```python
 from __future__ import annotations